Marvel Two-in-One #36: A Stretch in Time...

 On a purely personal note, this comic book was my introduction to comics.
 You can't go wrong with pterodactyls and rockets!

 Also completely personal, I have to give a shout out to comics shop Aaapoum Bapoum in Paris, where they helped me find the French publication of this comic (Titans #17) during my 2013 Paris visit.
 If you're looking for comics in Paris, the place to be is Rue Dante in the Latin Quarter, where's there's about 6 to 8 stores in a one block run, including the oldies-centered Aaapoum Bapoum.
 Great store!

 --- Original art, from your editor's personal collection, such as it is.
 The one on the left is the first piece of comic book art I ever bought, which seems appropriate since, as I noted, this is the first comic book I ever bought.
-The second one (conveniently enough, the page immediately after the first) turned up a little over a year later.
+The center one (conveniently enough, the page immediately after the first) turned up a little over a year later.
+The third page (once again, conveniently immediately following the first two) took only another 15 years to turn up.
 As an aside, the scans were done by the people I purchased them from, which accounts for the difference in brightnesses.

 Here's something I stumbled across on EBay.
 To the right is one of a set of stats used to reprint MTIOs 35-36 in issues 335 to 340 of a British reprint magazine titled "The Spectacular Spider-Man Weekly."
 The two issues are reprinted at a rate of a third of an issue per book.

 This page (I have about a dozen of them) overlaps my pieces of original art, and I thought the curious among us might enjoy comparing them.
 The stats are cut-up photocopies of the original art, reorganized so as to fit more per page.
 However, you can also see where text was rearranged, where images were cropped, and most interestingly, where new art was added to flesh out the new organization.
 Very fun!